gordonfrog/dda-new/README.md

 This configuration is in [AppRabbitPublisher.java](https://github.com/shoecillo/rabbitMQSpringBoot/blob/master/rabbitPublisher/src/main/java/com/sh/app/AppRabbitPublisher.java)

-Class MsgProducer is the component that publish in rabbit:
+Class MsgProducer is the component that publishes to rabbitMQ:

 ```java